Understanding Cocaine’s Effect On The Brain

 Cocaine’s Immediate Effect On The Brain

-This high, however, is short-lived, often lasting 15 minutes, and can perpetuate use of the substance, or a cocaine binge.
-Unfortunately, as someone increases frequency or the amount of cocaine they are ingesting, their normal brain function begins to shut down.
-Natural release of dopamine, norepinephrine, and serotonin is suppressed as the body becomes dependent on cocaine for similar effects.
+This high, however, is short-lived, often lasting 15 minutes, and can perpetuate the use of the substance, or a cocaine binge.
+Unfortunately, as someone increases the frequency or the amount of cocaine they are ingesting, their normal brain function begins to shut down.
+The natural release of dopamine, norepinephrine, and serotonin is suppressed as the body becomes dependent on cocaine for similar effects.